yaph/yahoo-pipes-dl/README.md

 # Save your Yahoo Pipes definitions

+Yahoo Pipes goes read-only on August 30th 2015 and will be turned off completely on September 30th 2015, see the [announcement](http://pipes.yqlblog.net/post/120705592639/pipes-end-of-life-announcement).

 You can use this Python script to download your published Yahoo Pipes definitions as JSON files.
 Any pipes you created that are not published will be ignored.

 Follow these steps: